netappguy/OnCommand-Workflow-Automation/README.md

 This script will extract the configuration of OnCommand Workflow Automation to let you create a nice Word document of the configuration.

-It goeas along with the GenWFADoc.ps1 script.
+It goes along with the GenWFADoc.ps1 script.